vrpperez7/Mod-4-Project/README.md

 Insights:
 - The seasonal bar chart for peak data supports our general data line graph with evenings having more bike counts than morning
 - Summer is by far the most popular time for bike riding, making it the best season for promotional offers
-- Morning and Evening differ in their second-best seasons: for mornings, its fall; for evenings, it's spring.
+- Morning and evening differ in their second-best seasons: for mornings, it's fall; for evenings, it's spring.
 - Winter has the least sum of bike riders.

 Recommendations: